 The ECMO machine connects to your baby with two tubes.
 One tube takes your baby's blood to the machine.
 The machine pumps the blood through a special filter that removes carbon dioxide.
 After it filters the blood, the machine puts oxygen into the blood.
 It then returns the treated blood to your baby through the second tube.

-As a baby's lungs get stronger, ECMO can be used less over time.
+As a baby's lungs and heart get stronger, ECMO can be used less over time.
 Your baby may need ECMO for a few days to a few weeks, depending on how the lungs or heart improves.

 ECMO does have risks.
 But the risk to your baby from serious lung or heart problems is greater than the risk of ECMO.
 Some babies have problems from ECMO, such as bleeding, blood clotting, or infection.
 There are treatments for these problems.